Third world, hardly, retire to Costa Rica puts you in Central Americas country with the highest standard of living.

 Over 50,000 Americans and Canadians already live there...so if you need to hear familiar accents...Costa Rica has a good expat base.

-If Costa Rica had any appeal as a place to live I would get right now the owner's manual for Costa Rica ...learn from those who live there now.
+If Costa Rica had any appeal as a place to live I would get right now guide to Costa Rica ...learn from those who live there now.

 Pick your climate, the beach is hot and the sand beautiful, the central mountains, where 60% of the population lives, have temps in the 70s year round...these areas are 2 hours apart.

-New roads are opening this year with a new airport coming in 2012.
+New roads are opening this year with a new airport coming soon.

 Costa Rica, with Nicarauga on the north and Panama in the south, has something for everyone.